JakobMie/nightlightstats/README.md

 ## nightlight_plot

 This function allows to plot a shapefile with its night lights for a given period of time.
-Note: even though it is possible to produce multiple plots by using multiple inputs for area_names and a timespan for time, you should pay attention to the number of plots that will be produced this way - all plots will be loaded into the global environment as ggplot objects, hence a large number of objects can be loaded into your environment quickly.
+Note: even though it is possible to produce multiple plots by using multiple inputs for `area_names` and a timespan for `time`, you should pay attention to the number of plots that will be produced this way - all plots will be loaded into the global environment as ggplot objects, hence a large number of objects can be loaded into your environment quickly.

 The basic input arguments are the same as for the other functions.
 For example, if you input: